jvlflame/JAV-Sort-Scrape-javlibrary/README.md

 example, if multiple videos are denoted by a ! symbol and the video is MIRD-150!A and MIRD-150!B, the sorter will understand.

+Once the settings are good, you can double click sort_jav.py to run it.
+A box should pop up and stay open while running the script, giving you details about what’s happening.
+It will give you another message when it finishes, and hitting enter will close the program at that point.
+Alternatively you can invoke it from the command line.
+A note that this requires .py files to be associated with the Python executable file (Python.exe for most of us).

 ### Set-JAVNfo.ps1
+Set-JAVNfo.ps1 will search for all .txt files created by sort_jav.py and write a .nfo metadata file.
 To run Set-JAVNfo.ps1, the files need to be in the path specified in the settings.
 The script will search the folder recursively, finding all .txt files containing the html metadata.
+To run Set-JAVNfo.ps1, right click and select "Run with PowerShell" (double clicking will **NOT** work).
+By default, the script will run on the path in your settings file.
+If you want to run the Set-JAVNfo.ps1 script on a different directory, add the `FilePath` parameter to Set-JAVNfo.ps1 on the last line.

 ### edit_covers.py
+edit_covers.py will search for all uncropped covers created by sort_jav.py and crop them if specified in your settings.
 To run edit_covers.py, the files need to be in the scraped-covers-path specified in the settings.
 The script will search the folder recurisvely, finding all .jpg files matching both critieria:
 - between width 790 and 810
 - between heights 530 and 600.

-Make sure no irrelevant .jpg files matching these criteria are within this directory or child directory, as it will be permanently modified by the script.
+Make sure no irrelevant .jpg files matching these criteria are within this directory or child directory, as it will be permanently modified by the script.To run edit_covers.py, you can double click to run it.

-## How To Run
-Please first edit the settings to match your desired preferences.
-It will not work if you do not do this, particularly with the folder you need to specify.

-Once the settings are good, you can double click sort_jav.py to run it.
-A box should pop up and stay open while running the script, giving you details about what’s happening.
-It will give you another message when it finishes, and hitting enter will close the program at that point.
-Alternatively you can invoke it from the command line.
-A note that this requires .py files to be associated with the Python executable file (Python.exe for most of us).

-To run Set-JAVNfo.ps1, right click and select "Run with PowerShell" (double clicking will **NOT** work).
-By default, the script will run on the path in your settings file.
-If you want to run the Set-JAVNfo.ps1 script on a different directory, add the `FilePath` parameter to Set-JAVNfo.ps1 on the last line.

-To run edit_covers, you can double click to run it.
 You will be prompted to confirm the path of your already scraped covers that you want to crop.

-You can also invoke the scripts from a **non-administrator** PowerShell prompt as demonstrated in the demo.
+You can also invoke any of the scripts from a **non-administrator** PowerShell prompt as demonstrated in the demo.

 ## Settings
 The `settings_sort_jav.ini` file provided lists the options the user has available to them as well as descriptions on those options.
+The default settings are my recommendations specifically if you are using Emby.
+Play around with the settings on a test directory to find your preference.

 For settings that say true/false, please use the values true or false to indicate.
 For other values, it will use whatever appears directly after the = sign on the same line.